 BMS5, held at UN headquarters in New York from 16 to 20 June 2014, followed two parallel paths.
-The first, defined by the formal meeting agenda and 'programme of work' (UNGA, 2014b; 2014c), comprised formal statements on the various meeting topics mostly from states, but also, on 19 June, from representatives of civil society and international organizations (see Box 3.2).
-The second track, which to some extent overshadowed the first, 14 consisted of a series of informal meetings or 'consultations' that were restricted to states and designed to narrow differences on the draft outcome document.
+The first, defined by the formal meeting agenda and 'programme of work' (UNGA, 2014b; 2014c), comprised formal statements on the various meeting topics mostly from states, but also, on 19 June, from representatives of civil society and international organizations (see Box 2).
+The second track, which to some extent overshadowed the first,15 consisted of a series of informal meetings or 'consultations' that were restricted to states and designed to narrow differences on the draft outcome document.

 As at previous PoA meetings, several contentious issues, such as ammunition, Security Council work, and the relative strength of commitments for international assistance, would take a significant share of meeting time.
-New bones of contention also arose-in par-
+New bones of contention also arose-in particular, the relationship between the PoA and the Arms Trade Treaty (ATT), the latter having been adopted, in April 2013, after the last PoA meeting, in August-September 2012 (Second Review Conference).